MatiasBjorling/ZDM-Device-Mapper/README.md

     * Patches provided to apply cleanly against 4.1 (stable), 4.2, and 4.3.

   - ZDM #97
     * Fix block ata zoned_command (Reset WP).
-Using wrong psudo constant.
+Using wrong psuedo constant.
-    * Fix a deadlock when gc_immediate is called from multple threads.
+    * Fix a deadlock when gc_immediate is called from multiple threads.

   - ZDM #101
     * Added Stream Id to manage co-location of data with similar expected lifetimes.